Skip to main content

 This sync is powered by a webhook registered in your Jira instance during setup.

 Jira Cloud webhooks expire after 30 days.
 If sync stops working, reconnect the integration from Settings → Integrations to refresh the webhook.
+When you reconnect, ZeroPath automatically removes any stale webhooks with outdated secrets before creating a new one.

 Troubleshooting